open-education-hub/oer-template/CONTRIBUTING.md

-# Contributing
+# Contributing to TODO Resources

-These are recommendations when contributing to the contents of this repository.
+These are recommendations when contributing to the contents of the TODO repository.
 They consider contributions to both actual content (mostly Markdown) and support code made via Git.

 ## First Steps